-Preliminary North America Class 8 net order data show the industry booked 10,800 units in May, dropping 27% from April, but down a more significant 70% from year-ago May.
+Preliminary North America Class 8 net order data show the industry booked 10,200 units in July, down 21% from June and the lowest monthly order tally since February 2010.
 Note that these numbers are preliminary.
-Complete industry data for May, including final order numbers, will be published by ACT Research in mid-June.
+Complete industry data for July, including final order numbers, will be published by ACT Research in mid-August.

-The average price of total used Class 8 trucks in April was up 6% month-over-month and 12% higher year-to-date, according to the latest release of the State of the Industry: U.S. Classes 3-8 Used Trucks, published by ACT Research.
-The report also indicated used Class 8 same dealer sales volumes fell 6% m/m and were 15% lower compared to April 2018.
-On a month-over-month basis, average mileage dropped 2%, while average age was down 4%.
+The average price of total used Class 8 trucks in June was virtually flat, gaining just 2% month-over-month.
+Longer term, prices were up 10% year-to-date and 6% higher compared to June of 2018, according to the latest release of the State of the Industry: U.S. Classes 3-8 Used Trucks, published by ACT Research.
+The report also indicated used Class 8 same dealer sales volumes fell 10% m/m, 26% y/y, and 18% year-to-date compared to the first six months of 2018.
+On a month-over-month basis, average mileage dropped 2%, while average age was down 5%.

-New US trailer orders of 18.6k were up 4% month-over-month, but after accounting for cancellations, net orders slid to 14.7k units, down 6% from March.
-Year-to-date, net orders are 37% below last year, according to this month’s issue of ACT Research’s State of the Industry: U.S. Trailer Report.
-Near-record backlogs have filled 2019 build slots for many OEMs, and there continues to be some resistance toward booking orders into next year, resulting in the modest order volumes.
+New US trailer orders of 11.3k were down 27% month-over-month, but after accounting for cancellations, net orders slid to 6k units, down 42% from May.
+Year-to-date net orders are 43% below last year, according to this month’s issue of ACT Research’s State of the Industry: U.S. Trailer Report.

-ACT’s preliminary estimate for April 2019 net trailer orders is 14,500 units.
+ACT’s preliminary estimate for June 2019 net trailer orders is 6,200 units.
 Final volume will be available later this month.
-Our methodology allows us to generate a preliminary estimate of the market that should be within +/- 3% of the final order tally.
+This preliminary market estimate should be within +/- 3% of the final order tally.